-Green tea extract is a beautiful antioxidant which has natural skin-soothing properties, and Bergamia, Aloe, and vitamin-packed Avocado Oil keep your skin in tip-top condition.
+Green tea extract is a beautiful antioxidant that has natural skin-soothing properties, and bergamia, aloe, and vitamin-packed avocado oil keep your skin in tip-top condition.

 Combined, the three products we mention above — Duradry PM, Duradry AM, and Duradry Wash, form our simple 3-step system for excessive sweating.